Don’t you dare say “you’re a peach” to me today! LOLOLOL. Why, I’m pretty sure I’d take that as a sincere knock!

 BERNIE, ever the nerdy newsman, believed this was a REAL press conference, so of course raised his hand.
 “Who is paying for it, where on these banks can we support the fans who will, no doubt, come to pay homage, and don’t you think we should have a say in all of it in the first place?” he shouted.
 Mayor: “No comment, and no comment.
 NEXT!”

-ELYSE, salt of the earth and saint that she is (yes, it’s Matthew 5:13, dear reader), felt compelled to raise her hand.
+ELYSE, salt of the earth and saint that she is (yes, it’s Matthew 5:13, dear reader … look it up!), felt compelled to raise her hand.
 Shocked, I was, when the Mayor motioned toward her.
 “You, yes, Elyse is it?
 I remember from Human Services, yes?”

-I could feel Elyse blushing from the bleachers.
+I could feel Elyse blushing from her blanket.

 “Yes, yes, Mayor Charlotte … I just feel the need to ask you, you know, we had our funding cut this year, and for this to be happening … well, it’s a little hard to take.”